 Content discovery tools can scour the web for content related to specific keywords and rank it based on social shares, likes, comments, and other criteria.
 You can then select the best content to post to your feed from the suggested selection.

 If you understandably don’t want to give up any of the important task of content creation to a machine, you can still benefit from content automation.
 Content automation platforms can streamline your workflow and save you hours of time by allowing you to queue up and schedule your social media post and other content in advance, posting it automatically at a pre-selected date and time.

 Content scheduling tools can also assist you with selecting the best times to post for optimal engagement and even find new channels for you to distribute your content.

-Automation tools have existed for mail marketing and lead nurturing for a long time.
-As email tends to be used for marketing on a large scale, and a single campaign may be sent out to tens of thousands of people, it’s simply not practical to handle this manually.
+Automation tools have existed for email sales and lead nurturing for a long time.
+As email tends to be used for sales and marketing on a large scale, and a single campaign may be sent out to tens of thousands of people, it’s simply not practical to handle this manually.

 At its simplest level, automation software can be used to automatically send out an email to a new lead when they sign up to your list.
 But, there’s a whole lot more you can do with automating your lead nurturing process.

 You can drip feed a series of emails over time to build a relationship from initial contact to an avid subscriber.
 You can also trigger emails based on actions such as opening an email or clicking a link.

 By setting up different triggers, you can create unique customer journeys, personalized to each individual and optimized for conversions.
 And, once you’ve done the work to set this up, you don’t need to lift a finger as everything is automated.